ExtensityAI/symbolicai/README.md

 ```

 We are aware that not all errors are as simple as the shown syntactic error example, which can be resolved automatically.
 Many errors occur due to semantic misconceptions.
 Such issues require contextual information.
 Therefore, we are further exploring means towards more sophisticated error handling mechanism.
 This includes also the usage of streams and clustering to resolve errors in a more hierarchical contextual manner.
+It is also noteworthy that neural computations engines need to be further improved to better detect and resolve errors.

 ## 🕷️ Interpretability, Testing & Debugging

 Perhaps one of the greatest benefits of using neuro-symbolic programming is, that we can get a clear understanding of how well our LLMs understand simple operations.
-Specifically we gain knowledge about if, and at which point they fail, enabling to follow their StackTraces and determine the failure points.
+Specifically we gain knowledge about if, and at which point they fail, enabling us to follow their StackTraces and determine the failure points.
 Neuro-symbolic programming allows us to debug the model predictions and understand how they came about.
 In our case, this is done by unit test them to detect conceptual misalignments.

 ### Unit Testing Models